bloomberg/memray/docs/run.rst

     to be resolved whenever an allocation happens.
 This effect is more noticeable the more allocations the traced application performs.

+Check the :doc:`section on native symbolification <native_mode>` for more information on how to obtain the best reports with native information, and on how to debug problems in reports with native information.

 Usage
 ~~~~~